PRATYUSHNAIR1976/stock-index-app/readme.md

 - **Error Handling**: Robust error handling and user feedback
 - **Documentation**: Complete API documentation and setup guides

-## 📸 Screenshots

-> **Note**: Screenshots will be added to showcase the Streamlit UI interface, API documentation, and Docker services.
-The application includes a modern, materialistic design with interactive charts and real-time data visualization.

-### Streamlit UI Dashboard
-- **Modern Interface**: Beautiful gradient backgrounds and card layouts
-- **Interactive Charts**: Plotly-powered performance and composition visualizations
-- **Real-time Updates**: Live API integration with status indicators
-- **Responsive Design**: Works seamlessly on desktop and mobile devices

-### API Documentation
-- **Swagger UI**: Interactive API documentation at `/docs`
-- **Comprehensive Endpoints**: All CRUD operations with examples
-- **Request/Response Models**: Detailed schema documentation
-- **Testing Interface**: Try API endpoints directly from the browser

-### Docker Services
-- **Multi-service Architecture**: FastAPI, Redis, and Streamlit containers
-- **Health Monitoring**: Built-in health checks for all services
-- **Data Persistence**: Shared volumes for database and exports
-- **Easy Deployment**: One command to start the entire application

 ## 🤝 Contributing

 1. Fork the repository